A Guide For NQTs Struggling With Behaviour Management

 - Use your judgement - you can set all the 5 ones off, or ask them to join up with the 4s, and bring all 1-3s to you.

-#7 - Do not shy away from challenging conversations with pupils or parents
+#7 - Do not shy away from challenging conversations

 It can seem like a terrifying conversation, but you should be in constant contact with parents of pupils with poor behaviour.
 These conversations do not need to be scary.
 Here is a good template I used to use.